SteveDeeds/simple_cam_capture/README_webapp.md

-# Traffic Camera Viewer - Node.js Web Application
+# Traffic Camera Viewer & Crop Review System

-A modern web application to view and browse captured traffic camera images from the Python capture system.
+A modern web application for viewing captured traffic camera images and reviewing cropped areas using a flexible factors-based classification system.

 ## Features

+### Image Viewing & Cropping
 - **Overview Dashboard**: See latest images from all cameras at a glance
 - **Individual Camera View**: Browse all images from specific cameras with pagination
+- **Interactive Cropping**: Click and drag to crop areas of interest from images
 - **Image Modal**: Click any image to view it in full size
 - **Real-time Stats**: Monitor total cameras, images, and storage usage
 - **Auto-refresh**: Automatically updates every 30 seconds
 - **Responsive Design**: Works on desktop, tablet, and mobile devices

-- **Modern UI**: Clean, intuitive interface with smooth animations
+### Crop Review System
+- **Factors-Based Classification**: Use predefined or custom factors to classify crops
+- **Positive/Negative Factors**: Assign factors that suggest whether a person is the target individual
+- **Image Enhancement**: Auto-sharpen and enhance crops for better visibility
+- **Auto-save**: Automatically saves reviews as you make changes
+- **Review Dashboard**: Browse and filter all crops with advanced search
+- **Keyboard Shortcuts**: Speed up review process with keyboard navigation

+### Database & Analytics
+- **SQLite Database**: Robust local storage with proper indexing
+- **Migration Support**: Backward-compatible schema migrations
+- **Statistical Analysis**: Track review progress and factor usage
+- **Export Capabilities**: API endpoints for data export and analysis

 ## Prerequisites